petrickow/petrickow.github.io/_posts/2016-12-08-forestry-io.md

 title: Deployment and control in Forestry.io
 date: '2016-12-08 09:55:04'
 layout: post
+categories:
+- jekyll forestry.io
+ingress:
+- My experience so far using forestry.io as a CMS for my little side project.
 ---
 So far I've been very happy with the use of forestry when it comes to managing my simple site.
 Hosting it on github makes it easy to deploy changes fast as I learn Jekyll and Liquid and the content creation tools provided by forestry are neat.
 More on that later.